 As mentioned, interpersonal skills are critical to the recruitment process.
 Any candidate who can demonstrate their capacity to work closely with a wide range of individuals will have a leg up on the competition.

 Now that we know what is required to get a recruiting job, let’s consider a simple step-by-step process to help you get started on your journey toward your first recruiting job.

 As mentioned previously, a bachelor’s degree in a people-centric field can be of great use to a prospective recruiter.
 Additionally, there are many recruiting certifications that can help supplement any educational or practical deficiencies in your resume.

 Step 2: Gain Experience

 While pursuing your education, it would be a good idea to work a job that requires interaction with clients and/or leadership skills.
-For example, a supervisory role in customer service would combine both these skill sets.
+For example, a supervisory role in customer service would combine both of these skill sets.

 Step 3: Build Your Brand

 Building your brand means building your online presence as a soon-to-be recruiter.
 You’ll want to use social media to showcase your relevant skills, knowledge, and passion for recruiting.
 Your interviewers are going to want to know how you present yourself online.
 Your Facebook, LinkedIn, Twitter, and other social profiles should clearly demonstrate your professionalism and your commitment to recruiting.

 You should be active in the recruiting community on your social media profiles.
 Write and share blog posts, converse with other professionals, disseminate valuable articles — do whatever you can to show employers you are already engaging with the space.

 As you get your social media presence situated, reach out to other industry professionals to see if they would be willing to provide you with some advice or insight into the recruiting landscape.
 This tactic is especially useful if you’re aiming to land a job at a specific company.
 People working at the company will likely be on social media, and many of them will be more than happy to give you some pointers on how to get your career started.